Chevening India Cyber Security Fellowship

 - Not hold British or dual-British citizenship.

 - Have at least seven years’ relevant work experience prior to applying.

 - Have a postgraduate level qualification and an excellent academic background in science, engineering, or technology, or equivalent professional training, or experience in a relevant area at the time of application.

 - Have significant relevant work experience in cyber security or cyber policy issues.
 Relevant experience could come from policy organisations, academia, corporate law, law enforcement, or journalism.

-- Have an excellent academic background in science, engineering or technology, or considerable experience of working in such fields and good working knowledge of English to be assessed by a qualified English language assessor.
+- Have an excellent academic background in science, engineering or technology, or considerable experience of working in such fields.

 - Have a demonstrable record of leadership and/or innovation.